azirkande/ScreechApi/README.md

 ## Run the Application locally

-to run the api locally execute **build.sh** file located in the root of folder which spins up the docker container.
+To run the api locally execute [build.sh](https://github.com/azirkande/ScreechApi/blob/main/build.sh) file located in the root of folder which spins up the docker container.
 You can make sure if the api running successfully by using url http://localhost:8080/HealthCheck

 ## Authentication

 Read Getting Base64 auth tokens section to know more about how to generate the auth token.

-Once you have token set the Auth header of the request as Bearer {tokenValue} (Bearer YW1yaXRhejpwYXNzMTIz)
+Once you have token set the Auth header of the request as Bearer {tokenValue}.
+E.g. **Bearer YW1yaXRhejpwYXNzMTIz**

 If using Postman just use Bearer token option for authentication.